McCormick v. Plambeck, 2020 BCSC 881

 The Lawyer's Daily ' Courts Still Searching For 'Something More' To Hold Social Hosts Responsible

 ...or facts that suggest a paternalistic relationship exists between the parties.
 This is a proximity analysis.
 In McCormick v.
-Plambeck 2020 BCSC 881, the adult homeowners allowed their daughter to have a party of around 65 minors and young adults.
-The parent supplied some alcohol at the part......
+Plambeck 2020 BCSC 881, the defendant adult homeowners allowed their daughter to have a party of around 65 minors and young adults.
+The parent supplied some alcohol a......

 1 books & journal articles